 All they remember is, “I didn’t like how I felt when I looked at the videos on that channel and this channel doesn’t look like it’s going in a very good direction because of the comments”.

-Therefore moderate the comments or the haters will take over.
+So moderate comments or haters will take over.

 YouTube then says, “Oh!
 This video is not very good” and then as that keeps happening on every single video, it consistently limits the reach.
 If you’re not making your subscribers happy then you’re probably not going to make anybody else happy either.